Foundation Board

 The Concordium Foundation appointed a 5-member Governance Committee to manage protocol updates, tokenomic parameters, and the design, both conceptually and technically, of the governance framework.
 This phase ended with the first community on-chain election in June 2024, where CCD holders appointed 2 new GC members, expanding the committee to 7— marking the start of community participation in governance.

 Following the June 2027 elections, all GC members will be elected by CCD holders—marking the beginning of a fully community-led governance.
-From this point, CCD holders can propose changes to the governance framework and play an expanded role in shaping the future of Concordium.
+From this point, the voting framework developed by the GC will be gradually rolled out, allowing CCD holders to vote on various decisions and propose their own changes.
 The GC’s mandate will continue to evolve based on the lessons learned in earlier phases.

 The Concordium Governance Committee is a group of independent experts guiding the protocol’s development with transparency, accountability, and a focus on decentralization.